Videndum is uniquely positioned at the heart of the content creation market, with market-leading, premium brands in defensible niches.

 Live streamingplus

-Live streaming of video has grown strongly across multiple verticals, such as broadcasting, medical, industrial and gaming to maintain communications and facilitate remote collaboration.
+Live streaming of video has grown strongly across multiple verticals to maintain communications and facilitate remote collaboration.
 For example, governments, schools, houses of worship and businesses rely on high-quality, secure, zero or low delay video transmission to communicate with their communities, customers and employees.

 Technology advancement driving shorter product replacement cyclesplus

 Sustained R&D investment in innovative new technology to improve our customers’ productivity is key to enabling our premium brands to maintain their already strong market positions and, in places, gain share.
-Last year, about half of our revenue came from new products launched in the last three years.
+Gross R&D spend is targeted at c.5% of revenue.